peterkeen/diycdn/README.md

 * update script (download certificates and nginx config, restart nginx)
 * update script is a server-controlled noop unless a site or proxy has updated since the certificates zipfile was last downloaded

+Next steps:

+* Switch to production LetsEncrypt
+* Teach app how to set up proxies as geo-latency A and AAAA records for labels in domain_list for each site
+* Set up a real site